medistream-team/imoji-editor/README.md

 ### error-message

-Use this props to write an error message to show if the user click `edit` or `sticker` button even though there is no image to edit
+Use this prop to write an error message to show if the user clicks `edit` or `sticker` button even if there is no image to edit.

 - Default : korean
 - Type : string

 ### width, height

-Set size of photo editor.
+Set size of the photo editor.
 You should set this option when using in modal.
 Checkout more information about using in modal [here](###using-in-modal).

-Imoji's size always same as photo editor canvas's size.
-Also, sticker canvas's size will be automatically fit with photo editor.
+Imoji’s size is always same as the photo editor canvas’s size.
+Also, the sticker canvas’s size will automatically fit with photo editor.

 - Default : document clientHeight
 - Type : number

 ### done

-You can customize action of output button whatever you want.
+You can customize outcome when you click the button however you want.
 This custom event will return result Image Object (`new Image()`) as argument of the event.

 - Recommend : Please **destroy editor** after user click done button.
 - Default : null